steveolly/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash

-This gives the description of the repository we are good to go
+This is a file that contains the describing what each script is doing